 5. Good luck, you all guys.
 I know you (win) … .

-6. You have practiced so hard for the past few weeks.
-I believe you (win) … the singing contest.
+6. We have practiced so hard for the past few weeks.
+I believe we (win) … the singing contest.

 7. Coming to realize that today is the deadline, he says he (submit) … the proposal by email, instead of by post.